kolotaev/vakt/README.md

 guard = Guard(storage, RegexChecker())
 ```

-- Caching of the Guard.
+##### Caching the Guard

 `Guard.is_allowed` it the the centerpiece of vakt.
 Therefore it makes ultimate sense to cache it.
 And `create_cached_guard()` function allows you to do exactly that.
 You need to pass it a Storage, a Checker and a
-maxsize of a cache.
-It will return you a tuple of: Storage, Guard and AllowanceCache.
+maximum size of a cache.
+It will return you a tuple of: Storage, Guard and AllowanceCache:

-You must do all policies operations
+- You must do all policies operations with the returned storage
-with this storage (which is slightly enhanced version of a Storage you provided to the function).
-The returned Guard is
+(which is a slightly enhanced version of a Storage you provided to the function).
-a normal vakt's `Guard`, but whose `is_allowed` is cached with `AllowaceCache`.
-The returned cache is an instance of
+- The returned Guard is a normal vakt's `Guard`, but its `is_allowed` is cached with `AllowaceCache`.
-`AllowaceCache` and has a handy method `info` that provides current state of the cache.
+- The returned cache is an instance of `AllowaceCache` and has a handy method `info` that provides current state of the cache.

+How it works?

 Only the first Inquiry will be passed to `is_allowed`, all the subsequent answers for similar Inquiries will be taken
 from cache. `AllowanceCache` is rather coarse-grained and if you call Storage's `add`, `update` or `delete` the whole